Machine Learned Interatomic Potentials for Ternary Carbides trained on the AFLOW Database: Results and Discussion

 For training we employed \DFT\ relaxation trajectories of $\sim$210 structures obtained from the \AFLOW\ database, which have been generated through a combination of structure prototyping of naturally occurring compounds~\cite{Ref14, Ref15, Ref16} and structure enumeration algorithms~\cite{Ref13}, followed by relaxation using density functional theory.
 This resulted in $\sim$5500-6000 individual configurations on which the \MTP\ was trained (Table \ref{table:cfg}).
 From this training set, $\sim$800 configurations, with a minimum interatomic distance greater than 1.1~\AA{}, were chosen randomly and \MTPs\ of levels 10, 16 and 22 were trained in the ``basic'' mode.
 For the CMoW system, no level 22 data is reported due to the excessive computational cost required to obtain well-trained potentials.
 Five trainings were performed, and the best potential was chosen as the pre-Robust Potential (pre-\RP).
-As expected, the training errors for the pre-\RP\ (Table \ref{table:rmse}) decreased with increasing \MTP\ level, with the average errors being 44, 25 and 13~meV/atom for levels 10, 16 and 22, respectively.
-Comparison of the ten highest and ten lowest energy structures as predicted by \DFT\ and the pre-\RP\ revealed that the \MTP\ rarely miscategorized the structures, but had difficulty correctly categorizing more than 7 in the correct highest or lowest energy set (Table S1).
+As expected, the training errors for the pre-\RP\ (Table S1) decreased with increasing \MTP\ level, with the average \MAE\ (\RMSE) on the energies being 27 (44), 16 (25) and 8 (13)~meV/atom, and for the forces being 75 (217), 51 (147) and 26 (78)~meV/ \AA{} for levels 10, 16 and 22, respectively.
+Comparison of the ten highest and ten lowest energy structures as predicted by \DFT\ and the pre-\RP\ revealed that the \MTP\ rarely miscategorized the structures, but had difficulty correctly categorizing more than 7 in the correct highest or lowest energy set (Table S2).

 Previous studies have suggested that when used for \CSP, \MTPs\ should be trained on a very diverse set of structures~\cite{Podryabinkin:2019a, Gubaev:2019a}, and as Table~\ref{table:cfg} shows, the original \AFLOW\ data was somewhat limited.
 To obtain this diversity, we used the \textsc{RandSpg}~\cite{RandSPG} program to create crystal lattices with up to eight atoms in the unit cell, for all possible ternary compositions.
 Lattice vectors were constrained to fall between 3-10~\AA{}, and unit cell volumes between 200-600~\AA{}$^3$, with a minimum interatomic distance of 1.1~\AA{}.
 For each ternary system, $\sim$6300 structures were generated (Table \ref{table:cfg}) and combined with the initial \AFLOW\ data to form the relaxation set (Figure \ref{fig:workflow}) used in training the \RP.